Logo

 Jerry Falwell repeatedly denounced certain teachings in public schools and secular education in general, calling them breeding grounds for atheism, secularism, and humanism, which he claimed to be in contradiction with Christian morality.

-Jerry Falwell advocated that the United States change its public education system by implementing a school voucher system which would allow parents to send their children to either public or private schools.
+Jerry Falwell advocated that the US change its public education system by implementing a school voucher system that would allow parents to send their children to either public or private schools.

 Jerry Falwell urged his followers to buy up gold Krugerrands and push US "reinvestment" in South Africa.